TomasLira/Algorithms/Problems/questions.md

    Find the shortest cycle (or **girth**) in an undirected or directed graph.
 Use all-pairs shortest path algorithms (e.g., Floyd-Warshall) to compute cycles by identifying paths that return to the starting vertex.
    - **Time Complexity**:
    O(V³) using Floyd-Warshall or O(V * (V + E)) with BFS for each vertex in unweighted graphs.

-55. **Maximum Matching in a Bipartite Graph**
-   - **Description**:
-   Given a bipartite graph, find the maximum matching—a set of edges such that no two edges share a vertex.
-This corresponds to assigning workers to tasks optimally, ensuring no worker or task is overloaded.
-   - **Time Complexity**:
-   O(V * E), using the Hopcroft-Karp algorithm.

-56. **Minimum Edge Cover**
-   - **Description**:
-   Find the largest subset of edges such that every vertex in the graph is incident to at least one edge.
-This involves ensuring all tasks in an assignment problem are covered, even if it requires assigning multiple workers.
-   - **Time Complexity**:
-   O(V³) using maximum matching and transformations.

-57. **Chinese Postman Problem (Eulerian Circuit)**
-   - **Description**:
-   Find the shortest tour in a graph that traverses every edge at least once.
-If the graph is Eulerian (i.e., all vertices have even degree), the problem is trivial.
-If not, pair up odd-degree vertices to create an Eulerian graph.
-   - **Time Complexity**:
-   O(V³), involving matching algorithms and shortest path calculations.

-58. **Graph Connectivity: Smallest Cut-Set**
-   - **Description**:
-   Identify the smallest subset of vertices or edges whose removal disconnects the graph or separates two given vertices (`s` and `t`).
-Applications include network reliability and communication planning.
-   - **Time Complexity**:
-   O(V * E), leveraging max-flow min-cut theorem or DFS-based articulation point algorithms.